So a little about me and my work.

-My muse, the subject I've come back to again and again has been the modern environment, the one cut with roads, subdivided, walled in, electrified, and slathered with makeup; the one we've built for ourselves and other livings beings to exist in, for better or worse, stretch marks and all.
-The one we don't want to look at but must.
-As the great Philip K. Dick wrote, "Reality is that which, when you stop believing in it, doesn't go away."
+My muse is the modern environment, cut with roads, subdivided, walled in, electrified, and slathered with makeup.
+It's the one we've built for ourselves and don't always want to look at, but must, in fresh ways.
+As the sci-fi novelist Philip K. Dick (Do Androids Dream of Electric Sheep?), who for a while lived down the road from me, explained, "Reality is that which, when you stop believing in it, doesn't go away."

-I'm also a sucker for middle grounds and intermediate zones where human culture and nature meet and intermix, where things get grey and hard to categorize: the "urban jungle," a graffitied wall laid siege to by weeds or shrubs, electrical wires buzzing through a thicket of trees that could use a haircut.
+I'm a sucker for middle grounds and intermediate zones where human culture and nature meet and intermix, where things get grey and hard to categorize: the "urban jungle," a graffitied wall plant matter has attacked, electrical wires buzzing through trees.

-It's endlessly dramatic, land, and the landscape.
-We work it, play on it, and call it home.
-We fight for it, seize it, measure, systematize, privatize, socialize, rebalance in, find ourselves in, stage, gentrify, ignore, romanticize, poison, flatten, contour, seek adventure in, tame, flee from, and make art with it.
+Land, and the landscape, is endlessly dramatic to me.
+We play on it, we fight over it, we seize it, we measure, systematize, socialize, stage, gentrify, ignore, romanticize, poison, contour, tame, and make art with it.

-Once I could admit I was, alright, maybe, an artist, I promised, fine, but I'm choosing this for reasons that go beyond the big house and corporate ladder, and so the work needs to be honest, both to myself and others.
-I need to say something and nourish the soul over the long haul, so no shortcuts, no gimmicks.
-It also can't be boring, because boredom kills.
-In a conceptual sense, then, mucking around with new materials and approaches is an important part of the game.
-I paint in watercolour (because it's the bloody hardest), ink, acrylic, aerosol, and oil.
+One of my rules is to try never to be bored with my art.
+And so mucking around with new materials and approaches is conceptually important.
+I paint in watercolour, ink, acrylic, aerosol, and oil.
 Sometimes I combine these, work in collage or graphite, add earth or ash, or even use extreme heat as a paintbrush.
-At other times, too much freedom and baroque annoys me and I go Zen, pushing just one medium and a few colours to a point of transgression.
+At other times, too much freedom overwhelms me and I go Zen, pushing just one medium and a few colours to a point of transgression.

-Beyond painting, I sculpt in iron, concrete, and other industrial materials when I have the facilities; I translate from Italian/Spanish/Catalan to English; write fiction (these days an historical novel about a priest, midget, and courtesan in late Renaissance Florence); and I play the violin very badly.
+Beyond painting, I sculpt in various industrial materials (iron, concrete, cardboard), write fiction (these days an historical novel about a priest, courtesan, and dwarf in 16th-century Florence), translate from Italian/Spanish to English, and play the violin very badly.

-Born, as they say, in Canada's most erotic city, Guelph, Ontario, I currently reside with my spouse and our two girls in the simulacrum known as L.A.
+Born in Guelph, Ontario, Canada, I currently reside with my spouse and our two girls in Los Angeles.